 Since you have to cross the San Francisco Bay Bridge, it takes more time - and is more of a hassle than SFO.
 This is why I usually recommend flying into SFO if you are heading straight to San Francisco.
 However, if you find a killer flight deal into OAK, then paying a little extra for ground transportation might not be as big of a deal.

 You will want to leave at least an hour transfer time between the Oakland California Airport and San Francisco.
 While it's only a few miles, traffic is usually heavy between these two cities - so you want to leave plenty of time for your transfer.

 At times, it will only take about 30 minutes.
 During rush hour, it could take you even more than an hour.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

-These are the eleven airlines that service the Oakland California Airport:
+These are the thirteen airlines that service the Oakland California Airport:

 There are around a hundred flights per day that come in and out of OAK.
 The majority of them are domestic flights from other cities within the US.
 There are also a handful of international flights each day.

 The great thing about Oakland is that its a smaller place, so it's easy to get around.
 You can quickly make your way to your airport transportation transfer once you arrive.